FSolM/bowling-score-giver/README.md

 ## A Ruby command-line application that displays the score of a bowling match given a file input

+*My creativity dried while thinking about this project's name*

 This console application displays a stylized (to a certain extend) bowling score given a file input.

 To run the application, you need to first run the `main.rb` file in the root of this repo.
 It can be done with the command: